 How We Rank

-Prepping a water flosser takes mere moments, as well.
-Like an at-home coffee maker, all you need to do is fill the water chamber and turn the appliance on.
+Prepping a water flosser takes mere moments; simply fill the water chamber and turn the appliance on.
 From there, water is pressurized as it sprays out of the attached nozzle (which resembles an electric toothbrush).
 Beyond that, you simply need to point the nozzle at each tooth and gap in your mouth to fully complete your daily oral cleaning.

 After decades of refinement, these devices – today known as water flossers – maintain the hydraulic force of their predecessors to ensure efficient and effective oral coverage while greatly decreasing the risk for gum irritation.
 Even so, traditional string flossing has remained the primary method of periodontal pocket care recommended by American dentists.